MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/android.md

 ## Change state of service in runtime

-Enable or disable desired services at the runtime with following code:
+Enable or disable the services at the runtime with following code:

 ```java
 Analytics.setEnabled(false);